 This strategy sets out what the transition to hydrogen will look out.
 However, there’s no commitment to hydrogen playing a part in the future of home heating.
 A final decision will be made in 2026.

 Until then, boiler manufacturers are making sure their current gas boilers run on a hydrogen blend.
 Find out which are hydrogen certified in Hydrogen Boiler Manufacturers.

 So, is hydrogen a viable option?

-Unfortunately, hydrogen production is currently very expensive and those costs are one of the things standing in the way of the solution that currently holds the most potential for decarbonising the UK gas network.
+Unfortunately, hydrogen production is currently very expensive.
+And those costs are standing in the way of a solution that holds the most potential for decarbonising the UK gas network.

 Should the hydrogen trials around the UK go successfully then that will only strengthen the case for a hydrogen network.